r3dg0d/detoxify-discord-py/README.md

 4. How to send DM to mods containing info on message: https://stackoverflow.com/questions/61028561/how-to-dm-user-using-discord-js
 5. How to make a Discord Bot React to a message with a flag: https://www.youtube.com/watch?v=VtwkUb4XFMk
 6. Piracy Subreddit (for finding links that pirates use): https://www.reddit.com/r/Piracy/
+7. Steal data for training AI models, specifically discord chat logs
+8. Tensorflow.js preferably with node.js and the discord.js library.
+Running on a VPS.